wollemat/samurai/README.md

 <p align="center"> <img src="./icon.png" alt="icon" width="100" height="100" /> </p>

 # Samurai

 Samurai is a simple password generator for the command line.
 Simple is the magic word, the source is very simple and clean but additionally the generated passwords are human readable, pronouncable and easily typed.
-No more 30 character password strings of garbled text that only computers can distinguish.
+Most of the benefits of a long and strong password with less drawbacks.
+No more 30 character password strings of garbled text, numbers and special characters that only computers can distinguish.

 ## Getting Started

-To get a build of Sorbet up and running on your local machine the following tools are required:
+To get a build of Samurai up and running on your local machine the following tools are required:

-* A working installment of the GCC compiler
+* A working installment of GCC
 * A working installment of CMake
 * A working installment of Make

 Building is as simple as running the following command in the root of the project: